-RubyMine shortcuts can make your routine tasks significantly easier and faster.
+RubyMine shortcuts help you do your routine tasks significantly easier and faster.
 In this post we’d like to go over 10 of the most common and useful shortcuts you should know and use in RubyMine on a daily basis.

 Search Everywhere: Shift+Shift

-Double shift is the first shortcut you should learn when you start with RubyMine.
-It helps a lot as it literally searches everywhere, be it files, classes, symbols, or options, and jumps to the entity you need:
+Search Everywhere is the first shortcut you should learn when you start with RubyMine.
+It helps a lot as it literally searches everywhere, be it files, classes, “symbols” (Ruby & Rails methods), or options, and jumps to the entity you need:

-Navigate to declaration/implementation: ⌘+Click / ⌘B or Ctrl+Click / Ctrl+B
+Navigate to declaration: ⌘+Click / ⌘B or Ctrl+Click / Ctrl+B

 One of the most used shortcuts, this allows you to jump to the definition of any class, method, variable, asset, or any other object.
 Hold Cmd/Ctrl and click on the object to jump to its definition: